vfarcic/devops24/manuscript/04-helm.md

 open "http://$ADDR"
 ```

-This time there is no need even to login.
+This time there is no need even to log in.
 All we need to do is to check whether changing the tag worked.
 Please observe the version in the bottom-right corner of the screen.
 If should be *Jenkins ver.
 2.112*.

 Let's imagine that some time passed and we decided to upgrade our Jenkins from *2.112* to *2.116*.
 We go through the documentation and discover that there is the `upgrade` command we can leverage.